Aviah/one-click-django-docs/deployment.md

-Images (and other non js,css media) resources are saved outside the repository, so first upload new images or changed images to the server:
+Images (and other non js,css media) resources are not saved in the repository.
+Upload the new images, or the changed images, to the server:

     you@dev-machine: scp ~/myprojects/mysite/media_resources/new_img.png django@PUB.IP.IP.IP:~/mysite/media_resources/

-   *Replace PUB.IP.IP.IP with the actual server public IP, and myprojects, mysite with the actual directories name.*
+   *Replace PUB.IP.IP.IP with the actual server public IP, and `myprojects`, `mysite` with the actual name of the project directories.*

-After all the site images are copied to the server:
+After all the site images were copied to the server:

 	you@dev-machine$ fab deploy:True

-Similarily to js,css deployment, this will run collectstatic on the server, which will update the site static files with the new or changed images.
+Similarily to the deployment of js,css, this will run `collectstatic` on the server, and update the static files with the new images.

-*Note: If you find yourself uploading resources frequently, you can add a fabric command to the fabfile in your home directory.*
+*Note: If you find yourself uploading resources frequently, you can add a fabric command to the fabfile (in your home directory).*

 *Note: If you want to save images in the repository, and upload them with git, see the static files details in the [Project Reference](project_ref.md)